Vicki Shiran: Mizrahi feminism

-Media Activity
+Media activity

 Shiran was on the board of directors of the Israel Broadcasting Authority (2000–2004), a member of the Second Authority for Television and Radio and a director of the Channel 2 News Company (2000–2004) and a member of the board of directors of Am Oved Publishers (2001–2004).

 Shiran became a well-known media figure, appearing extensively on television, radio and in the news, promoting the social issues she worked on.
 She published hundreds of articles in Yedioth Ahronoth and other newspapers.
 In her interviews, she insisted on the principle of equal representation of women and other marginalized groups in the media.
 Her last campaign was with the "Coalition of Women Against Pornography", which fought against pornographic broadcasts on Israeli television channels.

 "She was a legend.
 Everyone knew her politics, but her politics were only relevant within the human context," said Zamira Ron of Achoti.
 "She always wanted us to go into the distressed neighborhoods, to seek out women and men in their forties, who had never had the opportunity to go to school, and convince them to go back and get a higher education.
 She spoke to them like a friend, one by one, simply and at eye level."

 Shiran was the scriptwriter for The Salt Statue (1981), produced by Israel Educational Television, which won the International UNESCO Award and the prestigious Israeli David's Harp Prize.

 Death

 In 1997, Vicky Shiran was diagnosed with breast cancer.
 Despite her illness, she continued to invest all her talents and resources in promoting cultural and public welfare.

 At the beginning of 2004, her health deteriorated.
 She died on March 15, 2004, and was buried in the civilian cemetery at Kibbutz Einat.

 In 2005, about a year after her death, a book of her poetry, Breaking the Wall published by Am Oved.

 The book To My Sister, Mizrahi Feminist Politics, was published in 2007 and is dedicated to her memory.

-The Vicki Shiran Prize was awarded to the best documentary film at the International Women's Film Festival of Rehovoth, every until the festival closed in 2014.
+The Vicki Shiran Prize was awarded annually for the best documentary film at the International Women’s Film Festival in Rehovot, until the festival’s closure in 2014.

 In 2013, Itzhak Halutzi directed the film Breaking the Wall, about Shiran's life story.